farzanyazdanjou/coconut-open-api-js/README.md

 Set an attribute which will tell the API to use the given string as the source UTM parameter when creating an appointment.

+- `supporting(locale: string | null)`

+Set a locale to use as a filter when not supplying a staff preference to ensure the best possible match when creating an appointment.

 - `term(term: string)`

 Set an attribute which will tell the API to use the given string as the term UTM parameter when creating an appointment.